ZtModArchive/Complete-Ecosystem-Scenario/README.md

 castor serve
 ```

-**CAUTION:** Castor may not support adding the jpg scenario preview image, because it needs to be added as an uncompressed file in order to function properly.
+**CAUTION:** Only Castor version 4.2.1 or higher supports adding the jpg scenario preview image, because it needs to be added as an uncompressed file in order to function properly.

 ## Credits